Photo by Brent Beerends / MT Athletic Communications

 “We are eager for this season to start,” Adams said.
 “We’ve been playing each other for so long that we are ready to start playing others.”

 There is a little bit of the unknown for the invitational, which is normal for a younger team consisting of three freshmen in Caroline Caudill, Savannah Quick and Sophie Burks.
-Burks is dealing with an injury and Caudill and Quicks have yet to play at a collegiate level.
+Burks is dealing with an injury (but will hopefully soon be able to strap on an Elbow Brace and get back out there) and Caudill and Quicks have yet to play at a collegiate level.

 “We have three freshmen, two in the potential lineup (one that’s injured) and there is always a little bit of unknown in that, but they had great junior careers,” Adams said.
 “Even if there is unknown, we know they know how to play and we just have to get them in there, get them under the fire and get going.”